CVentures-dev/n8n-automation-app-privacy-policy/privacy_policy.md

 We use the collected information to:

 1. **Provide and improve the Service.** Process your messages, respond to queries, and maintain conversation history.
-2. **Send notifications and updates.** Transactional alerts (e.g., order status), reminders, and other relevant messages.
-3. **Personalize your experience.** Tailor responses and suggestions based on your preferences and past interactions.
+2. **Personalize your experience.** Tailor responses and suggestions based on your preferences and past interactions.
-4. **Compliance and security.** Detect and prevent fraud, enforce terms of use, and comply with legal obligations.
+3. **Compliance and security.** Detect and prevent fraud, enforce terms of use, and comply with legal obligations.

 ## 3. Data Sharing and Disclosure